Have you ever wondered how to password protect a WordPress page?

 Here are some of the great things you can do with the Content Locker addon:

-- Lock forms – Users will have to enter a password to submit the form.
-This protects you from unwanted form submissions.
+- Lock forms – Users must enter a password to submit the form, which protects them from unwanted submissions.

 - Close form submissions on a certain date/time – This is useful for application forms with a set deadline.